aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 *Required: PyTorch, scikit-learn installed*

 AlexNet is a large, deep convolutional neural network used to classify 1.3 million hight resolution images in the LSRVC-2010 Imagenet trainig set into 1000 different classes.
-The last fully connected of *Alexnet* is removed and this model is used to computer 4096 dimensional vectors for each image in our training set.
-These vectors, or Tensors, are converted in numpy arrays and are used as features for our *SVM classifier* which is implemented using the *sklearn* library for Python.
+The last fully connected of *Alexnet* is removed and this model is used to compute 4096 dimensional vectors for each image, which is preprocessed before fed into the model, in our training set.
+These vectors, or Tensors, are converted into numpy arrays and are used as features for our *SVM classifier* which is implemented using the *sklearn* library for Python.

 ### Testing
 The data was tested on 25-30 separate images per class. **The accuracy recorded was 96.3%**